-REQUIRED KNOWLEDGE, SKILLS AND EXPERIENCE:
+REQUIRED KNOWLEDGE, SKILL AND EXPERIENCE:

 • A minimum of 4 years of building maintenance experience in a supervisory role in a residential apartment or commercial building environment

-• Basic knowledge of building systems including heating, ventilation and air conditioning, plumbing, carpentry, electrical repairs, drywall repairs
+• Basic knowledge of building systems including heating, ventilation and air conditioning, plumbing, carpentry, electrical repairs, drywall repairs and painting

 • Knowledge of Microsoft Office Suite including Microsoft Outlook